 define('EMPTY_TRASH_DAYS', 0 );

-But remember, if you keep the value to 0, then WordPress would not ask for confirmation when you click on Delete Permanently.
+Note: Using zero means your posts will be deleted permanently.
+WordPress would not ask for confirmation when you click on Delete Permanently.
 Any accidental click could cost you…

-By default, WordPress allow you to upgrade plugins, and WordPress core versions from within the backend.
-There are some hosts that requires an FTP or SSH connection everytime you try to upgrade, or install a new plugin.
+By default, WordPress allows you to upgrade WordPress core, themes, and plugins from the admin dashboard.
+There are some hosts that require an FTP or SSH connection everytime you try to upgrade, or install a new plugin.

 // forces the filesystem method: "direct", "ssh", "ftpext", or "ftpsockets" define('FS_METHOD', 'ftpext'); // absolute path to root installation directory define('FTP_BASE', '/path/to/wordpress/'); // absolute path to "wp-content" directory define('FTP_CONTENT_DIR', '/path/to/wordpress/wp-content/'); // absolute path to "wp-plugins" directory define('FTP_PLUGIN_DIR ', '/path/to/wordpress/wp-content/plugins/'); // absolute path to your SSH public key define('FTP_PUBKEY', '/home/username/.ssh/id_rsa.pub'); // absolute path to your SSH private key define('FTP_PRIVKEY', '/home/username/.ssh/id_rsa'); // either your FTP or SSH username define('FTP_USER', 'username'); // password for FTP_USER username define('FTP_PASS', 'password'); // hostname:port combo for your SSH/FTP server define('FTP_HOST', 'ftp.example.org:21');

 11. Increase PHP Memory Limit

 define( 'WP_CONTENT_DIR', $_SERVER['DOCUMENT_ROOT'] . '/blog/wp-content' ); define( 'WP_CONTENT_URL', 'http://example/blog/wp-content'); define( 'WP_PLUGIN_DIR', $_SERVER['DOCUMENT_ROOT'] . '/blog/wp-content/plugins' ); define( 'WP_PLUGIN_URL', 'http://example/blog/wp-content/plugins');

 13. Use Custom User Tables